 Generated through the hybridisation of documentary and musical, this constant flow of multiple identities attributed to the same narrative character defies the notion of fixed schematic characters.
-As Derek Paget and Jane Roscoe indicate, this multi-layered identification escapes traditional templates, which through other films about sex workers have fossilised into formulaic narrative and social stereotypes.
-This equally applies to Hill’s overt performative construction of the film, the eccentricity of which shakes the foundations of traditional documentary.
-Examples of documentary characters being asked to perform past or imaginary events in the context of the filming process are relatively rare, and notable examples include Jean Rouch’s ethnofiction film Moi un Noir (1958), Rithy Panh’s S21: The Khmer Rouge Death Machine (2004) and Joshua Oppenheimer’s Act of Killing (2013).
+As Derek Paget and Jane Roscoe indicate, this multi-layered identification defies traditional templates, which through other films about sex workers have fossilised into formulaic narrative and social stereotypes.
+This equally applies to the film’s overt performative construction, an authorial eccentricity that rejects traditional documentary form.
+Examples of documentary characters being asked to perform past or imaginary events in the context of the filming process are relatively rare, and notable examples include Jean Rouch’s ethnofiction Moi un Noir (1958), Rithy Panh’s S21: The Khmer Rouge Death Machine (2004) and Joshua Oppenheimer’s Act of Killing (2013).
 Such documentaries reflexively reveal and thematise the concept of performativity, not through rhetorical or didactic means of factual exposition, but through the elicitation of embodied experiences.
 Bill Nichols argues that, ‘performative documentaries give added emphasis to the subjective qualities of experience and memory that depart from factual recounting’.
 Indexical knowledge is pushed into the background and the question of whether the film provides a truthful portrayal of the real-life characters is arguably overwritten by their complex and non-schematic personalities on screen.

-The following discussion evolves around the exploration, from an audience’s perspective, how the screen characters’ and the filmmaker’s performativity challenge societal preconceptions, thus rendering PTM into a quasi-exhibitionistic social construct, and by implication, into a social commentary.
-The first part of this venture constitutes a brief content analysis of other documentaries about the porn industry, which highlights how certain ideas of sex workers are embedded through narrative means in the spectator’s social awareness of this community.
-The mapping of these preconceived ideas allows the subsequent hypothesisation about how spectatorial schemas are reconfigured when experiencing the multiple, performed identities in PTM.
-The next part examines how this schematic reconfiguration is emphasised by the film’s reflexive and highly stylised authorship that mediates Hill’s own ambiguous performance of merging two seemingly incompatible genres, thus challenging prototypical documentary schemas.
-His overt authorship also creates thematic associations through the use of audio-visual metaphors that elicit embodied experiences in the viewer, in particular the metaphors of ‘commodification’ and ‘marginality’.
-Therefore, the paper’s main aim is to provide a framework for examining the social context and implications of documentaries that experiment with performative enactments of marginalised communities.
+The following discussion explores, from an audience’s perspective, how the screen characters’ and the filmmaker’s performativity challenge societal preconceptions; thus, Pornography: The Musical can be considered as a quasi-exhibitionistic social construct, and by implication, social commentary.
+The first part provides a brief content analysis of other documentaries about the porn industry, highlighting how narrative techniques embed certain ideas of sex workers in the spectator’s social awareness of this community.
+The mapping of these preconceived ideas allows the subsequent hypothesisation about how the multiple, performed identities in Pornography: The Musical reconfigure spectatorial schemas.
+The subsequent section examines how the film’s reflexive and highly stylised authorship mediates the complex and ambiguous merging of two seemingly incompatible genres, thus further challenging documentary norms and related cognitive schemas.
+Hill’s overt authorship also creates thematic associations through the use of audio-visual metaphors that elicit embodied experiences in the viewer, in particular the metaphors of ‘commodification’ and ‘marginality’.
+In sum, this article aims to provide a framework for examining the social context and implications of documentaries that experiment with performative enactments of marginalised communities.

 Representation of Characters

-The content analysis of a particular body of films can provide a moderately precise notion of spectatorial schemas about people belonging to certain social groups and being subject to similar biographical scenarios.
-Based on distribution in the United States and the United Kingdom, popular documentaries about the porn industry include Sex: The Annabel Chong Story (1999, Gough Lewis), Thinking XXX (2004, Timothy Greenfield-Sanders), Inside Deep Throat (2005, Fenton Bailey, Randy Barbato), The Dark Side of Porn (2005, documentary series, Channel 4), 9 To 5: Days In Porn (2008, Jens Hoffmann), After Porn Ends (2012, Bryce Wagoner) and Hot Girls Wanted (2015, Jill Bauer, Ronna Gradus).
+The content analysis of a particular body of films representing the same social group can identify spectators’ schematic understandings – i.e. held stereotypes - of that group, which are especially formed through the repeated portrayal of similar narrative scenarios.
+Popular documentaries about the porn industry distributed in the United States and the United Kingdom include Sex: The Annabel Chong Story (1999, Gough Lewis); Thinking XXX (2004, Timothy Greenfield-Sanders); Inside Deep Throat (2005, Fenton Bailey, Randy Barbato); The Dark Side of Porn (2005, documentary series, Channel 4); 9 To 5: Days In Porn (2008, Jens Hoffmann); After Porn Ends (2012, Bryce Wagoner); and Hot Girls Wanted (2015, Jill Bauer, Ronna Gradus).